adamjansch/Javascript-jukebox/README.md

 Javascript jukebox was tested with MP3 audio files.
 Any tunes you would like to have loaded should be copied into a folder named 'audio', located in the main directory of Javascript jukebox.

 For the correct metadata to be displayed your MP3s will need a valid 'TLEN' (track length) tag (iTunes doesn't add a TLEN tag to its MP3s, and other applications do not put a valid value in the tag).
-To add or edit MP3 tags I would recommend [Kid3 for Mac OS X](http://kid3.sourceforge.net/).
+To add or edit MP3 tags I would recommend <a href="http://kid3.sourceforge.net/" title="Kid3" target="_blank">Kid3 for Mac OS X</a>.
 TLEN is measured in milliseconds.

 Setting up Javascript jukebox